s4ragent/rac_on_xx/docker/README.md

     #bash dockeruntil.sh stop 1

-if you want to stop nfs container
+if you want to stop storage container

-    #bash dockeruntil.sh stop nfs
+    #bash dockeruntil.sh stop storage

 and restart first container